-Citizenship Attorney in Boston, MA and West Palm Beach, FL
+Citizenship Attorney in West Palm Beach, FL

 Naturalization is simply the process through which an immigrant is granted